BAIXO IGUAÇU HYDROELECTRIC POWER PLANT

 Hydroelectric power plant

-The Iberdrola group reaffirms its commitment to hydropower in Brazil with the construction of a new facility: the Baixo Iguaçú plant, located on the river of the same name, in the south-east of the state of Paraná.
+The Iberdrola group reaffirms its commitment to hydropower in Brazil with the construction of a new facility: the Baixo Iguaçu plant, located on the river of the same name, in the south-east of the state of Paraná.
 The power station, whose started-up was on December 2018, has over 350 MW of installed capacity with three generator sets and an average power of 171.3 MW.
 It will be able to supply sustainable electricity to one million Brazilians and its production will be equivalent to about 8% of the annual electricity demand of the state of Paraná.

-This emblematic project by the Iberdrola group acts as a key driver for the economy of the region: it has involved the investment of 1.6 billion reais (some 432.4 million dollars) and it has generated a total of 3,000 jobs during its construction.
+This flagship project of the Iberdrola group has an important driving effect for the economy of the region: it has had an investment of 2.300 billion reals (about 574.7 million dollars) and has generated a total of 3,000 jobs during its construction.
 After its entry into operation, provides the coffers of municipalities served by the plant more than 4 million reais per year in taxes for the use of water resources.